 - Ask to have your return filed online.
 E-filing is required for those who prepare more than 10 returns.
 If a tax preparer does not offer e-filing, it may indicate that they do not do a lot of tax prep.

 □ Request a Tax-Filing Extension if Necessary

 If you don’t think you’ll be able to file your taxes by the deadline, it’s possible to request an extension from the IRS, which will give you until the fall to file your tax return.

 Resources from the Oregon SBDC

 The Oregon Small Business Development Center Network is committed to building Oregon’s best businesses.
 Our 19 centers assist small businesses throughout Oregon with advising, classes, and access to the resources they need to be successful, including business tax preparation.
-Each center is backed by our statewide network of support, helping small businesses access the right assistance wherever they are in Oregon.
+Each center has the backing of our statewide network of support, helping small businesses access the right assistance wherever they are in Oregon.

 A few of our services that help small-business owners with business tax preparation include:

 Oregon’s small businesses are as unique as our state, and our knowledgeable team of advisers can help you with any challenges you face while preparing for tax season.
 If you have any questions about small business tax preparation, connect with your local SBDC at OregonSBDC.org.

 Subscribe for more Oregon SBDC Small Business Tips